j256/cloudwatch-logback-appender/README.md

 I couldn't figure out how to restrict to all ec2 instances.
 If you are only doing log requests then you should be able to limit it to the resource `arn:aws:logs:*:*:*`.

+# AWS Metadata Limitations

+I try to limit the dependencies in most of my libraries.
+For this reason the `%instanceName` tag is not by default available unless the `ec2` dependency is available on the classpath.
+See below.

+In addition, the `%taskId` tag available under ECS uses a brittle regular-expression pattern to extract the task-id from the JSON web response.
+If this does not seem to work, you might consider using a more reliable API call under ECS and setting the value using the `TaskIdConverter.setTaskId(String)` method early in your application before the logging system initializes.

 # Maven Configuration

 Maven packages are published via [Maven Central](https://mvnrepository.com/artifact/com.j256.simplejmx/simplejmx/latest)